 The problem with this system is that few magazines have dedicated sales staff to conduct a pro-active syndication service, so they may, in effect, be offering you 50 per cent of nothing.

-Independent syndication agencies that handle words (most deal in pictures only) also usually offer 50-50 splits, but have a greater incentive to sell material as their whole business depends on actively selling the work of their clients (mainly freelances).
+Any independent syndication agencies that still handle words (most deal in pictures only) will probably offer 50-50 splits, but have a greater incentive to sell material as their whole business depends on actively selling the work of their clients (mainly freelances).

-Freelances handling their own re-sales collect all the syndication proceeds - so it is a good idea if you have time and the breadth of contacts to do a professional job.
+Freelances who retain their copyright and handle their own re-sales collect all the syndication proceeds - so it is a good idea to do this if you have time and the breadth of contacts to do a professional job.